jeeveshkataria/emailySunshine/README.md

 # emailySunshine
 Webservice : Client can send mail to multiple customers to get feedback of the product which client have developed using this service.\
 How ro run \
-Clone the repository! &nbsp
+Clone the repository! <br/>

-Following command to open in Localhost: &nbsp open Terminal , path : server/ &nbsp run "npm install" change path to ' cd server/client/ ' run "npm install"
+Following command to open in Localhost: <br/>
+open Terminal , path : server/ <br/>
+run "npm install"
+change path to ' cd server/client/ '
+run "npm install"